collabnix/nvidia-jetson-xavier/README.md

-# jetson-xavier
-A Curated List of Resources related to Jetson Xavier
+#  Getting Started with Jetson Xavier